|

 manipulation and control, and so is domestic violence.

+Many domestic violence abusers are masters of manipulation.
 In dating, we need to be alert to seduction.

 Be on the lookout for those who make attractive offers for their own